-Print management streamlines device management, printer output, costs, IT, and printing habits.
+Print management services streamline device management, printer output, costs, IT, and printing habits.
 For example, an office copier lease is one way of solving your organization’s print needs.
 Yet, leasing a copier is not the only method of achieving these goals, and you should be aware of others.

 Optimizing the print network used by the company can pose a challenge for IT resources.
 Tracking the use of print resources can minimize disruptions to operations.
 If you run out of paper, ink, or toner, you can’t continue printing without a refill.